telvis07/stats/index.md

 ### Binomial Cumulative distribution

-The plot shows the probability of getting _x_ HEADS or greater in 10 coin flips where the probability of HEADS is 20%.
+The plot shows the probability of getting greater than _x_ HEADS in 10 coin flips where the probability of HEADS is 20%.

 <img src="index_files/figure-html/pbinom-1.png" style="display: block; margin: auto;" />